 Preview | Swansea City Ladies vs Cardiff City Women

-Swansea City Ladies return to the Swansea.com Stadium as they welcome Genero Adran Premier leaders Cardiff City Women this afternoon (2pm kick-off).
+Swansea City Ladies begin phase two of the Genero Adran Premier as they welcome Cardiff City Women to Llandarcy Academy of Sport on Sunday (2pm kick-off).

 The Swans come into the second phase on an 11-game unbeaten run in the league, having suffered just one defeat so far this season.

 In their previous outing, the Swans ended phase one in emphatic style, coming away with a 5-2 home win over fourth placed TNS.

 Cardiff City currently sit top of the Genero Adran Premier following on from phase one, having only dropped points twice all season.

 The Bluebirds also ended phase one with a win over TNS, coming away from Park Hall with a 5-1 victory.

 Cardiff have also booked their spot in two finals since the conclusion of the first phase, beating TNS and Cardiff Met to set up two cup finals.

 Swansea City Ladies head coach Ceri Phillips: “It’s been a while since we last played, we’ve had a cracking few weeks of training with plenty of grass time and plenty of fitness into the legs of the players.

 “We really turned the break into a positive and now we are just looking forward to getting going on Sunday.